 Photograph by Heather Glazzard

 So I collect water from local sources and the new marbling prints are climbing up the walls into murals.
 The water and I create new landscapes.
 I print, cut and collage; Together we recollect.
 As a collaborator and translator I dance myself into the arms of the water, entering a conversation which interrogates my personal and physical relationship to nature.
-Building on this, I explore the limits of the individual and what it means to be a community, a community of humans and non-human others.
+Now we walk together, the water and I, exploring what it is to be in response-ability towards each other, and what it is to perform in the age of the post-human.
+I perform for the trees and the birds.
+I am interested in what are the limits of the individual and what it means to be a community, a community of humans and non-human others.
 I wish to exist in my art as I wish to exist on this earth, my footprints brief and disappearing, washed away by the water.
-I am in the process of unfolding, through shared praxis, collective reading and collaborative creating, how we might extend our sense of community to include all life within this earth in the urgency of the global climate where our inter-relational survival is so apparent.